touying-typ/touying/src/core.typ

 #let speaker-note(mode: "typ", setting: it => it, note) = {
   touying-fn-wrapper(utils.speaker-note, mode: mode, setting: setting, note) }

+/// Alert is a way to display a message to the audience.
+It can be used to draw attention to important information or to provide instructions.
+#let alert(body) = touying-fn-wrapper(utils.alert, body)

 /// Touying also provides a unique and highly useful feature—math equation animations, allowing you to conveniently use pause and meanwhile within math equations.